network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 # Acknowledgments

-Special thanks go to Will Hawkins and Jeroen Schickendantz for their tireless enthousiasm around the project and their contributions to this I-D and the development of the Go responsiveness measurement tool.
+Special thanks go to Jeroen Schickendantz for his tireless enthousiasm around the project and his contributions to this I-D and the development of the Go responsiveness measurement tool.
 We would also like to thank Rich Brown for his editorial pass over this I-D.
-We also thank Erik Auerswald for his constructive feedback on the I-D.
+We also thank Erik Auerswald, Matt Matthis and Omer Shapira for their constructive feedback on the I-D.

 --- back